UERJ-LIVIA/AI_Helen/README.md

 ###### Implementation

-The dataset used was *'example.
-1'* from Feynman's library.
+The dataset used was *'example1.txt'* from Feynman's library.

 The data have a discrete distribution and to verify symmetries we need a continuous dataset.
 Because of this, we create and train a neural network so that it returns a continuous function in order to verify existing symmetries.